Adding images or photographs to logos isn’t high on our recommended list, but here’s basic some tips if you still choose to do so.

 Any professional designer who turns out great logos with anything resembling consistency will tell you that vector based artwork is the only way to go.
-And they’d be band on the money.
+And they’d be bang on the money.
 Without a properly formatted set of vector versions of a logo, we’re going to be seriously limited in what we can, and can’t do, with it.
 So what if you want to add some artwork that’s cribbed from a pixel based image, a photograph let’s say, into our logo?
 We need to convert that bitmap image into a vector based version.
 At the shop we tend to hand trace everything – that’s still the preferred method of pixel to vector conversion – but there’s also some automated methods that can suffice.
-Yes, it’s true that the vector-capability boundaries between Illustrator and Photoshop have blurred a little over the years (yes, you can create vector based in Photoshop, but it’s still a little hinky).
-Years ago, when it came to quick and dirty (often very dirty) vector conversion, we used a handy little utility called Streamline around The Logo Factory®.
-Originally manufactured by Adobe, most of Streamline’s vector conversion properties have been bundled into Illustrator CS and renamed Live Trace.
+Yes, it’s true that the vector-capability boundaries between Illustrator and Photoshop have blurred a little over the years (yes, you can create vector based in Photoshop, but it’s still a little hinky.)
+Years ago, when it came to quick and dirty (often very dirty) vector conversion, we used a handy little utility called Streamline around the shop.
+Originally manufactured by Adobe, most of Streamline’s vector conversion properties have been bundled into Illustrator CS and renamed Live Trace but it’s nothing like its predecessor.
 And a whole bunch of designers are now live-tracing images to their hearts content, adding vector based versions of photographs to their logo creations.
 We still don’t recommend it.
 There may been some copyright issues if you didn’t take the photograph and it can often lead to overly complex logos and the resultant reproduction issues.
 Having said that, perhaps it’s time we took a look at auto tracing and it’s application for illustrative logo design.

 Over the years, you’d be amazed how many of our clients have ‘lost’ all their logo assets, ending up with one file, usually a pixel based bitmap logo that they nabbed from their website or some old Powerpoint presentation slides.
 Or how many first-time clients have FAXed their logos into the studio, expecting to turn it into a pristine print-ready image for use on their business card design or letterhead.
 Most of the time, we need to repair their logo, hand-tracing the image in illustrator, adding new font artwork and converting the logo into four color CMYK or spot color artwork.
 It’s a time-consuming affair (billed under our logo repair services) so I thought I’d give Vector Magic a shot.
 If nothing else, it might allow us to avoid logo repair altogether, and at the risk of ticking off the accountants, pass the savings on to the client.
 As most of the instances that this ‘lost logo’ issue has cropped up are ‘worst case scenarios’, I though we give Vector Magic a workout, using a highly illustrative logo we created for radio personality Steve Dahl a few years back.
 If any logos was going to give Vector Magic kittens, it would be this one.